learn-co-curriculum/ruby-boolean-enumerables/README.md

 ## `#any?`

-Sometimes you want to be a bit more forgiving then `#all?` or `#none?` and just ensure that at least one element in a collection will create a `true` expression within the block passed. `#any?` is perfect for this.
+Sometimes you want to be a bit more forgiving than `#all?` or `#none?` and just ensure that at least one element in a collection will create a `true` expression within the block passed. `#any?` is perfect for this.
 The `#any?` enumerator will return true if at least one iteration of the block evaluates to true, but false if none of them do.

 ```ruby
 [1,2,100].any?{|i| i > 99} #=> true